pgRouting/workshop/docs/chapters/wrapper.rst

 * The chief/driver is asking uisng osm_id
 * The output must have:

-  * seq for ordering and unique id
+  * seq for ordering and unique id,
-  * the cost in seconds
+  * the cost in seconds,
-  * the name of the segments.
+  * the name of the segments,
   * the geometry

 .. rubric:: Function